vision72/-100DaysofMLCode/1.priya_mane/LOG.md

 # Day 5 : 8 Januaray 2019

 Progress : Saw some problems on dynamic programming.

            Learnt about Greedy Alogrithms

 Takeaway : Need to see more examples on greedy algorithms  to understand them better but they seem more interesting than dynamic                    programming.

+# Day 6 : 14 January 2019

+Progress : Learnt about Dynamic programming.

+           Learnt about discrete random variables

+Takeaway : Want to explore more on Dynamic programming .